fommil/fpmortals/manuscript/wip.md

 logic harder to read and maintain.
 It would be good if optimisation was a tangential concern.

-The `Free` monad is a data structure that represents a lazily evaluated (suspended) `Monad`, or in other words it is a data structure that describes our business logic, lending itself to analysis and *high level optimisation*.
-A `Free` monad can be created and transformed at runtime (carrying an overhead) allowing us to streamline or de-duplicate expensive work.
+The `Free` monad is a data structure that represents a suspended `Monad`, or in other words it is a data structure that describes our business logic, lending itself to analysis and *high level optimisation*.
+A `Free` monad can be created and transformed at runtime allowing us to streamline or de-duplicate expensive work.

-In this section we will learn how to create a `Free` monad, how to use it, and how to generalise the concept beyond `Monad`.
+In this section we will learn how to create a `Free` monad, what it is good for, and how to generalise the concept beyond `Monad`.

-A> Functional Programming lends itself well to compiletime optimisations, an area A> that has not been explored to its full potential for Scala.
-Consider mapping A> over a `Functor` three times:
+A> Functional Programming lends itself well to compiletime optimisations, an area A> that has not been explored to its full potential.
+Consider mapping over a A> `Functor` three times:
 A>
 A> {lang="text"}
 A> ~~~~~~~~